 1. More Convenient Than Strollers

-2. Keeps Them Close
+2. Keep Them Close

 There are benefits of babywearing also when it comes to crowds.
 Most people love babies.
 They love to look at them, touch them and just get right in there close.
 This happens a lot less when you have your baby against your chest.
 We found our daughter still got a lot of attention and hands coming in her direction while in her Ergo, however it was a lot less than if she had been in a front facing expose stroller.
 Being 14 months, it was not so bad either compared to people touching a young baby.

-Again with the crowds.
+Crowds makes a second mention because it is a big one.
 If you have ever been somewhere crazy busy, like a popular event or function where you have battled to push a pram or stroller through crowds, you will know right away the benefits of baby carriers.
 It is far easier to make your way through crowded areas when you are one with your little person.

 4. Hands Free Travel